Demythization of Structural XML Query Processing: Comparison of Holistic and Binary Approaches, Technical Report

-The main contributions of this paper are summarized as follows: \begin{enumerate} \item We introduce our binary join approach based on FP plans which is an extension of the existing ones.
-It builds FP plans for a~TPQ considering non-output query nodes without a~cost-based optimizer.
-This contribution debunks the first myth related to the intermediate result of binary joins. \item We prove time and space complexities of our binary join approach for a~certain class of TPQs.
-We show that the complexity of the binary join approach bears many similarities to the complexity of holistic join approaches.
-The only difference is that the complexity of holistic approaches is not influenced by the number of non-output query nodes.
-This contribution debunks the second myth related to the complexity of binary joins. \item We conduct a thorough experimental comparison of both approaches.
+\item We conduct a thorough experimental comparison of both approaches.
 We clearly describe use-cases in which each of them excels.
 We show that our binary join approach is more likely to be advantageous over the holistic join approach for TPQs with a~higher ratio of non-output query nodes or with a higher query selectivity, and this experimental observation is in the compliance with the complexity analysis. \item We propose a~combined approach that utilizes the results of the comparison and allows us to use advantages of both types of approaches. \end{enumerate}

 \ifdefined\TECHREP The structure of the paper is as follows.
 Section~\ref{sec:preliminaries} depicts the TPQ processing problem, Section~\ref{sec:motivation_examples} provides several motivation examples and Section~\ref{sec:relatedwork} gives an overview of TPQ processing techniques.
 Section~\ref{sec:binaryjoin} includes a~thorough description of the binary join algorithms and Section~\ref{sec:pipelined_plan} describes how to build an FP plan based on these algorithms.
 Section~\ref{sec:analysis} conducts a~thorough complexity analysis of our binary join approach.
 Section~\ref{sec:experiments} experimentally compares the both types of approaches to distinguish their weak and strong aspects. \else The structure of the paper is as follows.
 Section~\ref{sec:preliminaries} depicts the TPQ processing problem, Section~\ref{sec:motivation} provides a~motivation example comparing the binary and holistic join approaches and Section~\ref{sec:relatedwork} gives an overview of TPQ processing techniques.
 Section~\ref{sec:binaryjoin} includes a~thorough description of the binary join algorithms and Section~\ref{sec:pipelined_plan} describes how to build an FP plan based on these algorithms.
 Section~\ref{sec:analysis} conducts a~thorough complexity analysis of our binary join approach.
 Section~\ref{sec:experiments} experimentally compares the both types of approaches to distinguish their weak and strong aspects. \fi